damianatorrpm/wayfire-plugin_dbus_interface/README.md

 ### Installation
 Standard:
-meson build && ninja -C build && ninja -C build install
+meson build && ninja -C build && meson install -C build

-Additionally run sudo glib-compile-schemas /usr/share/glib-2.0/schemas/ Although you may want to set --prefix=/usr if that's the locaiton of your wayfire installation

 ### Coding style
 * uncrustify.ini in the repo
 * follow the style used
 * using 'auto' is strongly discouraged

+### wf-prop
+ * wf-prop l / wf-prop list for a detailed list of all taskmanger relevant (toplevel) windows.
+ * wf-prop + click on a window to query details about that window

-### Examples
+### other examples

 * To continuously monitor for signals
 >gdbus monitor --session --dest org.wayland.compositor --object-path /org/wayland/compositor"